Dr Daniel Edmiston

 Welfare at a (Social) Distance: Accessing social security and employment support during the COVID-19 crisis and its aftermath

 Funded by the Economic and Social Research Council as part of UKRI’s rapid response to COVID-19, Welfare at a (Social) Distance is a major national research project investigating the role of the benefits system during and beyond the pandemic.
-We are undertaking large-scale national surveys of benefit claimants, 160 in-depth longitudinal interviews and around 50 interviews with local stakeholders and support groups.
+As part of this project, we are undertaking large-scale national surveys of benefit claimants, 160 in-depth longitudinal interviews and around 50 interviews with local stakeholders and support groups.
 I am Co-Investigator on this project, leading a programme of work on income, crisis and employment support provided to benefit claimants locally over time.

 From Poverty to Participation: Learning from Leeds Poverty Truth